brad-jones/assetmini/README.md

 This block will catch any minified css or js requests.
-We use the try_files to test for an already minified version, if this does not exist we will get php to make it for us. **Make sure you point nginx to correct location of min.php**
+We use the try_files to test for an already minified version, if this does not exist we will get php to make it for us. **Make sure you point nginx to the correct location of min.php**

 Once your PHP server is setup and working with the appropriate re-writes then you can use the view helper like so: